-Paris-aligned scenario (well below 2°C) |
+Paris-aligned scenario (1.5 °C) |

-Both scenarios | No mitigation scenario (>4°C) |
+No mitigation scenario (>4°C) |

 ---|---|---|

-This scenario drives a greater level of transition impacts given the dominance of policy changes and disruption as the economy transitions to a low carbon world. | There are a number of risks and opportunities, which will arise regardless of the climate scenario. | This scenario drives a greater level of physical impacts given the dominance of climate and weather related events, which are likely to take place. |
+There are a number of risks and opportunities which will arise regardless of the climate scenario. | This scenario drives a greater level of transition impacts given the dominance of policy changes and disruption as the economy transitions to a low carbon world. | This scenario drives a greater level of physical impacts given the dominance of climate and weather related events, which are likely to take place. |

 |